 Essential Japan Guides

 Japan is easy to enjoy, but some everyday customs can feel confusing at first.
+This page collects the most practical Why Japan guides for foreign visitors, new residents, and learners who want to understand common situations before they happen.

 How to use this page

+Start with the first group if this is your first trip to Japan.
 Customs may vary by region, facility, school, company, and situation, so please use these articles as practical starting points rather than absolute rules.

 MASKS

-Mask Etiquette in Japan
+Mask Culture in Japan

 Read the mask guide →